anyaevostinar/SymbulationEmp/source/sgp_mode/DevNotes.md

 [x] Try to fold ProcessStressEscapees into existing code/reduce duplication
     - Initially we attempted to turn ReproductionQueue into a birth queue, however this hurts performance.
 ReproductionQueue will skip organisms who have died and therefore should not reproduce before Reproduce() is called.
 With a birth queue, the children would already be constructed.
 This uses more memory and wastes resources on construction.
 Instead ProcessStressEscapees was moved into a signal.
 [x] Look at fun_host_sym_stress_trans_compatibility_check to try to reduce  code duplication of task-profile setups, possibly with decorator pattern, but also definitely just in own file
     - Completed with above refactor.
-Now does not rely on parents as they may be dead at the time of reproduction (stress escapees).
-This change allowed processing escapees to be streamlined

 # Journal
 4/15/26